MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 - You can use any type of group in Azure AD that has an email address, with one exception.
 That exception is when you configure onboarding controls to use a group, and that group must be a security group in Azure AD.

-- In addition, you can also use a security group in Azure AD for delegated administration of the Azure Rights Management service.
+- You can use any group (with or without an email address) in Azure AD for delegated administration of the Azure Rights Management service.

 ## Using accounts from Active Directory on-premises for Azure Information Protection